saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ The company can request an extension to continue using the model after it is retired.

- ☐ The company must immediately stop using the model because it is no longer available and start using the newer model.
+ ☐ The company must immediately stop using the model because it is no longer available and start using the newer model.<br><br>

 **42\.
 Which fine\-tuning methods are supported by the cohere.command\-r\-08\-2024 model in OCI Generative AI?**